phylovi/bito/doc/concepts.rst

 Implementation
 --------------
-All of the SBN parameters are held in a single ``sbn_parameters`` block of doubles that is available for reading and writing through the libsbn instance interface.
+All of the SBN parameters are held in a single ``sbn_parameters`` block of doubles that is available for reading and writing through the bito instance interface.
 We index into that block using an "indexer" dictionary which maps from bitsets representing PCSPs to the index for that PCSP.
-See the definition of PCSP bitset in ``bitset.hpp`` and the tests in ``libsbn.hpp`` to see this in action.
+See the definition of PCSP bitset in ``bitset.hpp`` and the tests in ``bito.hpp`` to see this in action.

 The ``sbn_parameters`` block is set up such that PCSPs that share a parent are laid out contiguously.
 This is nice because if we want to sample from the child subsplit conditional on the parent, then we have all of the probabilities there in one place.
 The ``parent_to_range`` dictionary maps parent bitsets to the range of indices corresponding to children descending from that parent.

-We can ask for an "indexer representation" of a tree, which is described in ``sbn_maps.hpp`` and shown off in the use of ``StringIndexerRepresentationOf`` in ``libsbn.hpp``.
+We can ask for an "indexer representation" of a tree, which is described in ``sbn_maps.hpp`` and shown off in the use of ``StringIndexerRepresentationOf`` in ``bito.hpp``.
 Basically, its the expression of the rootsplits and PCSPs for a tree, in index form.

 PSPs are indexed using a different scheme, which uses a vector of three vectors.